 Prioritization of tasks is simple with Clarizen’s centralized view and project dashboard, but it does not offer built-in automated prioritization in the same way that airfocus does.

 Clarizen has specific Scrum tools built-in, meaning epics, stories, sprint management, and retrospectives are all easily taken care of, with Scrum boards to keep track of project progress.
-Collaboration is easy with comments available on each and every task, meaning you can stay on track of project progress.
+In addition, collaboration is easy, with comments available on every task, meaning you can stay on track of project progress.

-Kanbanize is designed specifically for agile project management, which makes it an intuitive and incredibly helpful tool for agile teams working with a Kanban-style methodology.
+Kanbanize is designed specifically for agile project management, making it an intuitive and beneficial tool for agile teams working with a Kanban-style methodology.
 Users can easily and simply structure their daily tasks, visualize dependencies, and combine multiple workflows on one Kanban board to enable multi-team projects.

 Kanbanize starts at $99 per month for up to 15 users, scaling up to $529 per month for up to 100 users, with a custom Enterprise plan available beyond that.
 All packages offer unlimited Kanban boards, customizable workflows, built-in automation, and workflow analytics and reports.